Killer (Belgian band): History

 Killer was founded in 1980 by Paul "Shorty" Van Camp (lead guitar and lead vocals) and "Fat Leo" (drums), who had just split up their previous band, Mothers of Track.
 After a few auditions "Spooky" (bass guitar and lead vocals) joined the band.
 They decided to stay a power trio and started working on the songs.
 After four months, their first record, Ready for Hell, was recorded and released by major company WEA (Warner Bros).
 After this release Killer knew a very fast evolution and became a well respected and major band all over Europe and even abroad.
-Killer was managed and advised by Alfie Falkenbach, Leo Felsenstein and Stonne Holmgren, who later founded Mausoleum, one of the first independent heavy metal labels.
+Killer was managed and advised by Alfie Falckenbach, Leo Felsenstein and Stonne Holmgren.
+Alfie Falckenbach founded Mausoleum, one of the first independent heavy metal labels.
 Killer was the first Belgian metal band inspired by the success of the NWOBHM bands such as Saxon, Iron Maiden, and Def Leppard.

 Due to the trio formula, the rough voices, speedy uptempos, and double bass drums, Killer was always compared with Motorhead.
 This was more of an honour than an insult.
 Killer and Motorhead were speedy bands long before the existence of Metallica, so in a way, they were innovators in the early eighties.
 However, Killer was not punk, but always very melodic.

 "Fat Leo" was more a rock and blues oriented drummer and at the end of 1981 he was replaced by double bassd rum monster "Double Bear".

 In early 1982 a second album, Wall of Sound, was released on the Lark label and this was the international breakthrough of the band.
 Killer was a very energetic live band which resulted in a lot of touring and performances at several festivals in Europe.

-Influenced by Killer, a lot of other Belgian bands came onto the scene, and Alfie and his companions decided to start up their own record company, Mausoleum.
+Besides Killer, a lot of other Belgian bands came into the scene, after Alfie decided to start up his own record company, Mausoleum.
 One of the first releases of this label was Killers' third album Shockwaves, which was a hit.
 They received excellent reviews from all European countries, and even in the US, Brazil and Japan the press was very positive.
-Mausoleum then launched new Belgian bands such as Ostrogoth, Crossfire, Danger, FN Guns, and Lions Pride.
-Wildfire (UK), and Faithful Breath (D).
+Mausoleum then launched new Belgian bands such as Ostrogoth, Crossfire, Acid, FN Guns, Bad Lizard and Lions Pride.